codebotx/cbrtl/content/posts/qtree.md

 ## Conclusion

 This was a short introduction to quadtree and how we can use it to compress and decompress images on an event that is triggered by hovering over the mouse on a particular area of the canvas.
-You can go ahead and explore the slider and its working and the entire source code on [github](http://github.com/cbrtl/qd-compression).
-If you have any questions or suggestions, please feel free to reach out to us on [Github](http://github.com/cbrtl).
+You can go ahead and explore the slider and its working and the entire source code on [GitHub](http://github.com/cbrtl/qd-compression).
+If you have any questions or suggestions, please feel free to reach out to us on GitHub.

 *Ref: [Wikipedia](https://en.wikipedia.org/wiki/Quadtree)*